-The COVID-19 test is most commonly done by nasopharyngeal swab.
-The health care provider has the person put their head back slightly and inserts a flexible swab through one nostril deep into the back of the nose.
+The COVID-19 test is most commonly done by nasopharyngeal (NP) swab, but it can be done by throat or deep nasal swab.
+For the NP swab, the health care provider has the person put their head back slightly and inserts a flexible swab through one nostril deep into the back of the nose.
 After rotating the swab gently and leaving in place for a few seconds, they will carefully remove the swab.
 The collected specimen is put into a transport vial, and along with all necessary documentation, will be sent to the lab where the analysis will be performed.

 Case and contact management is a core competency of public health.
 This includes identifying close contacts for every positive COVID-19 case in the Thunder Bay District.
 The identification and management of these close contacts is one of the tools public health uses to slow the spread of COVID-19.

 The Thunder Bay District Health Unit also completes case and contact management for other infectious diseases, such as sexually transmitted infections (e.g. chlamydia and gonorrhea), blood borne viruses, like HIV and Hepatitis C, and tuberculosis.

 With regards to confirmed cases of COVID-19 in the TBDHU area, individuals who have not been contacted by public health would not be considered a close contact of confirmed cases.